zrowe/liri-node-app/README.md

 * **movie-this** displays details from OMDB of the movie entered
 * **do-what-it-says** reads from a command file (random.txt) instead of the command line.

+Actions and results are logged to a file named `log.txt`.
+It can be deleted if need be for pruning.

 ## Authors